I'm Felipe.

 That was a lot of support material

-The custom parts (analog stick holders, rotary encoder mount, OLED enclosures) went through many more iterations than the photo suggests.
-Most test prints went straight to the bin.
-The ones that survived long enough to be photographed got claimed by my daughter as toys.
+Every part got a few iterations and test prints, from analog stick holders to rotary encoder fittings and OLED screen enclosures.
+Way more than what’s in the photo — most went straight to the bin, and the ones that survived long enough got claimed by my daughter as toys.

 Custom parts iterations

-Also printed a custom holder for the RP2040 controller with a dedicated slot for the TRRS jack.
+Also designed and printed the holder for the controller board, with a special place for the TRRS jack:

 Controller board holder with TRRS slot